 Driving hands-free, we have a 37% reduction in depth perception, spatial awareness and 10% reduction in reaction time.
 Hand’s-Free is not risk-free.
 This is not a safer option.
 (NDOT, 2020)

 The National Safety Council, Nebraska is working hard to end this epidemic with a three pronged approach; education, outreach, and advocacy.
 The National Safety Council has committed a great deal of time and resources to the science behind distracted driving.
-An excellent resource is "Understanding the Distracted Brain."
+An excellent resource is Our Driving Concern.

 Advocacy is necessary to let Nebraska lawmakers know NSCN and many Nebraskans support stricter laws and tougher penalties.
 Experts from National Safety Council, Nebraska often testify before the legislature on bills concerning roadway safety.
 To contact your state senator, start here.